szeitlin/szeitlin-blog/content/posts/engineering/within-every-tutorial-is-another-tutorial.md

+---
+title: "A tutorial within a tutorial on building reusable models with scikit-learn"
+draft: false
+author: Samantha G. Zeitlin
+---

 Things I learned while following [this tutorial][1] on how to build reusable models with scikit-learn.

  1. When in doubt, go back to pandas.